 - (ALI) Liability – This is liability coverage.
 Employees should take out this coverage for rentals.
 The coverage purchased should be at least $100,000.

-- (PAI) Personal Accident Insurance - This is not needed because employees are covered by the University’s Workers Compensation insurance policy when traveling for business purposes.
+- (PAI) Personal Accident Insurance - This is unnecessary because employees are covered by the University’s Workers Compensation insurance policy when traveling for business purposes.

 - (PEP) Personal Effects Insurance – University employees should not take out this coverage.

 Saint Louis University reserves the right to ensure that all drivers of University vehicles have reasonable driving records and will only authorize drivers based upon this reference check.

 Any one or more of the following may disqualify an individual from being authorized to drive for SLU:

 - Drug-related conviction in the past five years